Lawn tennis. Strawberries and cream. Sun hats. Pimm's. Add a well-organised queue to the mix and you’ve reached peak Brit.

 Turn up late morning and you’ll join the back of, probably, a sizeable queue.
 It’s unlikely there’ll be many, if any, Show Court tickets left, but there should still be some Grounds Passes remaining.
 It all depends on the day (earlier in the tournament tends to be slightly quieter).

 You’ll receive your Queue Card to dictate exactly when you arrived and then it’s time for some serious hanging around.
+The turnstiles tend to open at 9.30am and the grounds around 10.30am.
 Once the court is full with ticket holders, on-the-day queuers are subject to a one-in-one-out policy, meaning spectators are only admitted as others leave.

 The main fixtures of the day will have passed (matches start on the outer courts around 11am and Centre Court around 1pm) and there is little to no chance of a Show Court ticket, but if you just want to experience the buzz of Wimbledon, catch some of the later games and cram some strawberries down your gullet, it’s possible to join the queue after 5pm for late entry.
 Grounds Passes are slightly cheaper after 5pm and by this time the majority of morning visitors will either have left or be leaving so the queue should move swiftly.